cancerit/cgpRna/README.md

 ./setup.sh path_to_install_to

-N.B. the path_to_install_to should be the same as the install location used for PCAP-Core above.
+N.B. the path_to_install_to should be the same as the install location used for PCAP-core above.

 ### Tools installed by setup.sh